-Syntr Health Technologies is a UCI alumni-led startup participating in UCI Applied Innovation’s Wayfinder incubator program and located in the Cove’s collaborative workspace.
+Syntr Health Technologies is a UCI alumni-led startup participating in UCI Applied Innovation’s Wayfinder incubator program and located in the Cove @ UCI’s collaborative workspace.
 The team was formed by a group of engineering students from the BioENGINE undergraduate senior design class.
-Dr. Derek Banyard, a research fellow in the Center for Tissue Engineering in the Department of Plastic Surgery at UCI Medical Center, partnered with the team and they founded the company in July of 2016.
-The BioENGINE program is a part of the Bridging Innovation Gaps (BIG) initiative at UCI Applied Innovation, which seeks to help promising UCI research reach the market.
-Additionally, the team has benefitted from the support and guidance of Dr. Jered Haun, Professor of Biomedical Engineering, and Dr. Alan Widgerow, Professor of Plastic Surgery and director of the Center for Tissue Engineering.
+Dr. Derek Banyard, a research fellow in the Center for Tissue Engineering in the department of plastic surgery at UCI Medical Center, partnered with the team and they founded the company in July of 2016.
+The BioENGINE program is part of the Bridging Innovation Gaps (BIG) initiative at UCI Applied Innovation, which seeks to help promising UCI research reach the market.
+Additionally, the team has benefitted from the support and guidance of Dr. Jered Haun, professor of biomedical engineering, and Dr. Alan Widgerow, professor of plastic surgery and director of the Center for Tissue Engineering.

 The senior design course is led by Michelle Khine, professor in the department of biomedical engineering, director of faculty innovation at the Henry Samueli School of Engineering, and director of BioENGINE.
 Syntr’s core product foundation is based on technology developed at the Center for Advanced Design & Manufacturing of Integrated Microfluidics (CADMIM), a National Science Foundation (NSF) Industry/University Cooperative Research Center (I/UCRC).
 The technology was first conceived and introduced to the BioENGINE program through a collaborative effort by UCI’s School of Biomedical Engineering and Center for Tissue Engineering.
 The first prototype of Syntr’s technology was made possible by an award from the Undergraduate Research Opportunities Program (UROP), which distributed grants to various BioENGINE teams based on their proposals.

-Recent UCI graduate and Syntr CEO Ahmed Zobi credits the connectedness of the entire Cove ecosystem with helping the startup get off the ground.
-“Throughout our senior design class, we learned via workshops at the Cove at UCI how to pitch, create effective decks, and prepare for investor meetings.
+Recent UCI graduate and Syntr CEO Ahmed Zobi credits the connectedness of the entire Cove @ UCI ecosystem with helping the startup get off the ground.
+“Throughout our senior design class, we learned via workshops at the Cove @ UCI how to pitch, create effective decks and prepare for investor meetings.
 After graduation and admittance into the Wayfinder incubator program, we accessed the diverse network of Experts-in-Residence who provided us industry and regulatory perspective.
 Thanks to a compressed version of the NSF I-Corps program offered through Applied Innovation, we refined the value proposition of our business and better defined our customer segment.
-Through the prototyping labs at the Cove, Syntr’s engineering team has progressively iterated on the device, thus generating new intellectual property which is now patent-pending.
-By working with TriTech SBDC, an ecosystem partner with residency at the Cove, we refined our SBIR application to secure this funding, which we have been pursuing for a year now,” said Zobi.
+Through the prototyping labs at the Cove @ UCI, Syntr’s engineering team has progressively iterated on the device, thus generating new intellectual property which is now patent-pending.
+By working with TriTech SBDC, an ecosystem partner with residency at the Cove @ UCI, we refined our SBIR application to secure this funding, which we have been pursuing for a year now,” Zobi said.

-The Small Business Innovation Research (SBIR) program is highly competitive and encourages domestic small businesses to engage in Federal Research/Research and Development (R/R&D) that have the potential for commercialization.
+The SBIR program is highly competitive and encourages domestic small businesses to engage in Federal Research/Research and Development (R/R&D) that have the potential for commercialization.
 Through a competitive awards-based program, SBIR enables small businesses to explore their technological potential and provides the incentive to profit from its commercialization.
 “This SBIR funding will allow us to test our device and therapeutic in an animal model.
-The study is critical for determining safety and efficacy of our therapeutic,” explained Zobi.
+The study is critical for determining safety and efficacy of our therapeutic,” Zobi explained.

-Syntr’s success certainly reflects Applied Innovation’s intention with the Cove.
-“Syntr Health Technologies is a perfect example of the innovation that is possible when collaboration, entrepreneurship, and expertise come together in an ecosystem built for impact.
-The Cove was designed precisely for this,” said Richard Sudek, executive director and chief innovation officer of Applied Innovation.
-“We are excited to see many other startups follow in Syntr’s footsteps as the Cove ecosystem continues to grow.”
+Syntr’s success certainly reflects Applied Innovation’s intention with the Cove @ UCI.
+“Syntr Health Technologies is a perfect example of the innovation that is possible when collaboration, entrepreneurship and expertise come together in an ecosystem built for impact.
+The Cove @ UCI was designed precisely for this,” said Richard Sudek, executive director and chief innovation officer of Applied Innovation.
+“We are excited to see many other startups follow in Syntr’s footsteps as the Cove @ UCI ecosystem continues to grow.”